Python float() Method

 Rules of float() method

-- An argument must be an integer, string with a number, boolean, or Nan value.
+- An argument must be an integer, string representing a number, a boolean, or one of the special string values